gthvn1/rlox/README.md

 - `rlox-interpreter`: Core Lox interpreter logic
 - `rlox-web`: WebAssembly REPL for running Lox in the browser
-- `rlox-server`: Lightweight HTTP server in Rust for our purpose
+- `rlox-server`: Lightweight HTTP server for our purpose

 ## Getting Started